daattali/beautiful-jekyll/aboutme.md

 ## What is the 'The Full Stack Data Scientist'

-The Full Stack Data Science is a collection of tips and recipes that will help you go through all aspects of Data Science.
+The Full Stack Data Scientist is a collection of tips and recipes that will help you go through all aspects of Data Science.
 Although a lot of people seem to define more or less properly this field, there is still a lot to learn about it, actually I don't think we can stop learning new things when we jump into this field. **Data Science is moving faster than the people using it**, so one need to keep learning constantly in order to see the whole picture and the extent of Data Science.

 In this blog I am covering Machine Learning concepts, programming using mainly R and Python, data engineering as well as distributed data pipeline deployment.